 |Escalations||Get hard data to escalate risks and develop clear plans.||Historical and trending KPIs will help to identify anomalies before they become tragedies.|

-Summary: Use KPIs for Clear Communications
+Summary: Use KPIs in Product Management for Clear Communications

 Ambiguity is the bane of any communications.
 Exactly how bad is it?
 How great was it?
 What are the facts?
 Creating a data-driven foundation helps to eliminate fuzzy conversations and creates definitive, clear communications.
 An informed product manager will have their finger on the pulse of the business performance, product development, product quality and product usage KPIs that are the foundation of a well functioning business.